AP.3 Grading

 This grade may be given to students who are passing a course but who may be unable to complete scheduled coursework for a cause beyond reasonable control.
 Unless the faculty member has specified an earlier deadline, the student must then complete all the requirements by the end of the ninth week of the next semester, not including summer term, and the instructor must turn in the final grade by the end of the 10th week.
 Additional time may be granted upon approval of an Incomplete Extension form.
 Faculty members who choose to require an earlier incomplete deadline will be required to file an Incomplete Grade Contract with the local academic unit’s office, detailing the work that remains to be done, the general reason for the incomplete, and the student’s grade at the point of receiving the incomplete.
 Students who have filed their intent to graduate have only six weeks from the date of degree conferral to resolve any incomplete grades and have the final grades recorded by the University Registrar’s office.

 IN has no effect on the GPA and remains on the record until the work is completed and a final grade is submitted by the instructor.
-If the work has not been completed and no final grade has been submitted by the established deadline, the grade of IN is changed by the University Registrar's office to an F.
+If the work has not been completed and no final grade has been submitted by the established deadline, the grade of IN is changed by the University Registrar's office to the Incomplete Final Grade recorded at the time of the IN grade designation.

 Incomplete, extended (IX)